 Illustrated Book / Graphic Novel

-Entries to the awards close in early December, with all work published between January 1, 2022 and December 31, 2022 eligible for entry.
-Shortlists from each panel will be required by March 2023 (firm dates will be advised), and prospective judges should be aware that this may be an intensive process.
+Entries to the awards close November 30 2025, with all work published between January 1, 2025 and December 31, 2025 eligible for entry.
+Shortlists from each panel will be required by early in 2026 (firm dates will be advised), and prospective judges should be aware that this may be an intensive process.

 Dates for Judging (to be confirmed):

-December 31 2022 – final entries must be received by judges; Convenors’ Award for Excellence entries close
+December 31 2025– Convenors’ Award for Excellence nominations close

 All discussions are confidential between the judges in each panel and the judging coordinator and/or the Aurealis Awards management team, as required.
 The Aurealis Awards judging coordinator will have no input into these decisions except to mediate panel issues.